 if the message did not make it to your email inbox.
 Log on to

 MyLEARNZ.
 Go to Getting Started.

 Teachers - Lost your password?
 Recover it here.

 Previous | Next | AllIntroductory video for this field trip: Watch, embed or share on Vimeo

 PLD about this field trip?
 Go to Webinar Schedule and Recordings.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: economy, electronic navigation, future focus, gadgets, geospatial, GIS, GPS, human impacts, hydrographic charts, innovation, land use, location based information, maps, sustainability, technological change, technological innovation, technology, topographical maps, tourism, Wellington
+Inquiry Topics: economy, electronic navigation, future focus, gadgets, geospatial, GIS, GPS, human impacts, hydrographic charts, innovation, land use, location based information, maps, navigation, sustainability, technological change, technological innovation, technology, topographical maps, tourism, Wellington

 View the LEARNZ Events Calendar